 WATER OBJECTIVE Other Rate Remissions RRC upon review of applications, at times grants remissions for Water Charges.
 These amounts are then claimed as a CSO by FRW.
 Undetected Leak Rebates A resolution dated 23 May 2017 states that "the implementation of the Undetected Leak Rebate Policy for both residential and commercial customers be identified as a CSO to the amount of \$110,000 per annum".
 Sporting Bodies Rate Remissions RRC upon review of applications, at times grants remissions for Water Charges.
 These amounts are then claimed as a CSO by FRW.
 Refer to Council Rate Rebates and Remissions Policy.

-SEWERAGE OBJECTIVE Combined Line Charges (expenses) A resolution dated 22 June 1999 states that "Council continue its current policy of maintaining combined line house drains and fund all such work carried out by FRW as a CSO".
-Combined Line Charges (Capital) Further to the above resolution regarding the maintenance of combined lines, FRW has begun a full replacement program of these assets.
-As a result the cost of the replacement of these Combined Lines also constitutes a CSO and the full cost incurred is claimed.
-Raising Manholes (Capital) A resolution dated 29 May 2000 states that "FRW carries out the raising of sewerage manholes and claims this as a CSO".
-Sporting Bodies Rate Remissions RRC upon review of applications, at times grants remissions for Sewerage Charges.
+SEWERAGE OBJECTIVE Combined (expenses) Line Charges A resolution dated 22 June 1999 states that "Council continue its current policy of maintaining combined line house drains and fund all such work carried out by Combined (Capital) Line oles (Ca Charges cost of the replacement of these Combined Lines also constitutes a CSO and the full cost incurred is claimed.
+A resolution dated 29 May 2000 states that "FRW carries out the raising of sewerage manholes and claims this as Sporting Remissions Bodies Rate a CSO".
+RRC upon review of applications, at times grants remissions for Sewerage Charges.
 These amounts are then claimed as a CSO by FRW.
 Refer to Council Rate Rebates and Remissions Policy.
-Other Rate Remissions RRC upon review of applications grants remissions for Sewerage Charges.
+Other Rate Re emission ıs RRC upon review of applications grants remissions for Sewerage Charges.
 These amounts when remitted are then claimed as a CSO by FRW.